 The course will provide an overview of the aged and other vulnerable residents in the community setting.
 Emphasis will be placed on identifying challenges within selected at-risk communities to seek methods to overcome such challenges as enhancing health promotion, disease prevention, illness care, restoration, rehabilitation, health counseling, education, spiritual care and client advocacy.
 The student will assess a community and select an area identified as lacking in resources.

-NSG 402 Nursing Leadership and Management - 2 Credits (Class 30 hours)
+NSG 402 Leadership in Organizational Systems – 4 credits (Class 45 hours; Clinical 30 hours)

 Students will explore theories, models and principles of nursing leadership and management in a variety of settings.
 The course utilizes Benner’s framework of knowledge in comparing and contrasting the functions, responsibilities and expectations of the roles of leader and manager.
 Emphasis will be placed on professional practice issues, the current health care environment, the use of research and evaluation, and legal/regulatory issues.
 The clinical practicum experience will provide students with an opportunity to observe, reflect upon, assess and identify specific management/leadership issues in their assigned placement.
 Students will be required to develop an evidence-based project in collaboration with their clinical preceptor that relates to the course objectives.

-NSG 404 Nursing in A Clinical Specialty – 5 Credits (Class 45 hours; Clinical 60 hours) - Elective
+NSG 404 Specialty Nursing Course – 5 Credits (Class 45 hours; Clinical 60 hours) - Elective

 This course builds upon the nursing theory and practice learned in basic nursing education.
 The course provides an opportunity for students to advance their knowledge and clinical skills in the focused area of a clinical specialty.
 Specialty options may include: Critical Care/ED, Peri-operative Nursing; and Community/Home.
 Students provide direct patient care under the supervision of nurse preceptors who guide their development.